canonical/charm-relation-interfaces/README_INTERFACE_TESTS.md

     return
 ```

+This is a complete interface test.

 ## Validating the output state

-Suppose that the specification dictates something more than the databag contents; for example, suppose that the traefik specification said:
+If the specification dictates something more than "the databag contents should match this schema in that event", for example:

 > on `ingress-relation-joined`, the requirer should write its part of the data to the relation and set its status to Active.

 The test would then become: